opencog/cogserver/README.md

 AtomSpace, and the system is fully multi-threaded/thread-safe.

-The `rlwrap` utility simply adds arrow-key support, so that up-arrow provides a command history, and left-right arrow allows inplace editing.
+The `rlwrap` utility simply adds arrow-key support, so that up-arrow provides a command history, and left-right arrow allows in-place editing.
-Note that `telnet` does not provde any password protection!
+Note that `telnet` does not provide any password protection!
 It is fully networked, so you can telnet from other hosts.
 The default port number `17001` can be changed; see the documentation.